wamp-proto/wamp-proto/docs/roadmap.rst

 New advanced features
 ---------------------

-The following are some areas where we want are exploring
+The following are some areas we are exploring:

 * progressive call arguments and streams
 * sharded registrations